cmsc205/notes/install/README.md

     + [MacTeX](https://tug.org/mactex/downloading.html) for Mac (2.5GB)
     + [MiKTeX](https://miktex.org/download) for Windows (176MB)

-- [Git](https://git-scm.com/) open source distributed version control system
+- [Install git](http://happygitwithr.com/install-git.html#windows), the open source distributed version control system

 2. Ensure you can login to RStudio Server from your browser at [rstudio.lawrence.edu](https://rstudio.lawrence.edu).
 You must be on campus to login to the server.